mohit-sharma-1733/ai-tutor/docs/push_to_new_repo.md

 ./scripts/export_to_new_repo.sh /path/to/your/new/repo
 ```

-* If you omit the target path, the repository is copied to `../ai-tutor-new` relative to this project.
+* If you omit the target path, the repository is copied to `../ai-video-call` relative to this project so it is ready to be pushed under that name.
 * The script skips existing `node_modules`, `.git`, `tmp`, and log directories, so the export stays clean.

 ## 2. Review the exported repository